 When to Send Invitations & Save-the-date for an At-home Reception

 If you’re having an at-home reception (also known as post destination wedding receptions), I suggest mailing separate save-the-dates for your destination wedding and at-home reception – but send them at the same time.
-Here’s why – if someone who’s not invited to your destination wedding gets wind that you’re getting married, but they didn’t get a save-the-date in the mail, they could get upset assuming they’re not invited to the wedding at all.
+Here’s why – if someone who’s not invited to your destination wedding gets wind that you’re getting married, but they didn’t get a save-the-date in the mail, they could assume they’re not invited to the wedding at all, which can lead to hurt feelings.
 But if they get a save-the-date to the post wedding reception, then they’ll know it’s just the more intimate destination wedding they’re not invited to, which is usually understandable.
-You can send destination wedding invitations at the same time or before your at-home-reception invites.
+You can send destination wedding invitations at the same time or before your at-home-reception invitations.

 If you’re looking for design or wording inspiration, check out this post where I feature 21 gorgeous post-destination wedding invitations.